 This means that brands and marketing content are very unimportant on their own.
 What matters is what people (e.g. staff, customers and prospects) do with them and how they interact with other people in their networks.
-The scale and structure of social networks will influence how a brand is adopted and evolves as a social entity.
+The scale and structure of social networks will influence how a brand is evolves as a social entity.

 In his book, I’ll have what she’s having, Mark Earls and his co-authors outline compelling evidence to show that our herd instinct (or social learning) is the engine of how new ideas, products, behaviour, cultural norms and attitudes spread through populations.
-In Herd he explains how our herd instinct can be used to influence mass behaviour.
+In Herd he explains how our herd instinct can influence mass behaviour.
 See also behavioural economics and social proof.

 Conversion marketing – Glossary of Conversion Marketing.

 Social influence & marketing – Are most purchase decisions the result of social influence?